gebertdominik/ckad-notes/04_application_environment_configuration_and_security.md

 This security limitation is called a security context.
 It can be defined for the entire pod, or for each container.

-For example, if we want to enforce policy taht containters cannot run their process as the root user, we can add a pod security context like:
+For example, if we want to enforce policy that containters cannot run their process as the root user, we can add a pod security context like:

 ```
 apiVersion: v1